 - To Have Financial Freedom For Yourself/Your Family By Having A Predictable & Consistent Diary For You And Your Therapists Every Single Week.

-If you’d like more help with patient adherence, please feel free to download a copy of my Patient Adherence Checklist here.
-Or for more information on my own step by step progressive graded exposure progressions click here to pick up a copy of my ‘Go To’ Physio book.
+For more information on my own step by step progressive graded exposure progressions click here to pick up a copy of my ‘Go To’ Physio book.